AFS Trinity

-AFS Trinity Power Corporation is an American corporation headquartered in Medina, WA with an engineering center in Livermore, CA that develops technology for plug-in hybrids.
+AFS Trinity Power Corporation is an American corporation headquartered in Medina, Washington, with an engineering center in Livermore, California, that develops technology for plug-in hybrids.
 The company has developed PHEV technology that actively combines batteries with ultracapacitors.
 The company asserts that the combination of high-power ultracapacitors, which prefer to discharge and recharge quickly, and high-energy lithium-ion batteries, which prefer to discharge and recharge slowly, makes for a system with both long-life and high energy-density storage.